mlbioinfolab/rrimeta/README.md

 Introduction

 The objective of this study of residue-residue interactions is to introduce a generic computational model to exploit the synergy among various protein information.
 The computational model is based on meta learning.
 It has the flexibility to integrate various component prediction tools into a unique prediction system.
 For the purpose of demonstration, we provide the executable code of RRI-Meta and the data used in this study.
+The executable code was tested on a Windows 10 desktop computer with 8 cores and 64GB memory.

 Availability